Kathleen Beckman

 -

-Solar study - A city wide analysis will be finalized in Q2 2023 for which existing buildings the city should prioritize for solar.
+Solar study - A city wide analysis was recently completed to determine which existing buildings the city should prioritize for solar.
+New solar installations are planned to start Q4 2023.

-As of the end of 2022, over 1,400 solar installations have been completed and/or permitted in Clearwater.
+As of the end of Q2 2023, over 1,500 solar installations have been completed and/or permitted in Clearwater.
 Trinity Presbyterian Church is a recent example, installing one of the largest solar arrays in Clearwater.
-All solar installation reduce demand on the grid, lower energy bills, and reduce pollution.
-The 1,400+ installations are reducing emissions equivalent to 1.9 million gallons of gasoline annually.
+All solar installations reduce demand on the grid, lower energy bills, and reduce pollution.
+The 1,500+ installations are reducing emissions equivalent to 2 million gallons of gasoline annually, and nearly $3 million in estimated savings on their energy bills.

 Solar costs have fallen significantly over the last 10 years, but like any home related purchase, home owners should become educated on: